 This clause enables you to duplicate a database or tablespace.
-Refer to the duplicate::= diagram on page 2-131 for the syntax.
+Refer to the duplicate::= diagram on page 2-142 for the syntax.

 Syntax Element Description TARGET DATABASE Specifies the source database, which is the database you want to duplicate.
-Starting with Oracle Database 11 g Release 2 the TARGET keyword is optional.
-DATABASE Specifies the source database 'database_name' Specifies the name of the source database, which is the database that you want to duplicate.
+Starting with Oracle Database $11g$ Release 2 the TARGET keyword is optional.
+DATABASE Specifies the source database.
+In a CDB, specifies the whole CDB.
+Specifies the PDB when connected to a PDB. 'database_name' Specifies the name of the source database, which is the database to duplicate.
 This clause can be used instead of TARGET DATABASE when RMAN is connected as TARGET to the source database.
 When performing duplicate with a target connection, then you must specify the currently connected database and not use the INCARNATION subclause.
 For backup-based duplication without a target connection, you must either specify the database name or run the SET DATABASE 'database_name' command.
 DBID integer Specifies the database ID (DBID) of the source database.
 The DBID parameter is required when you duplicate without a TARGET connection to the source database and the database name in the recovery catalog is not unique.
 Another option is to use the SET DBID command.
 When RMAN duplicates the database while connected to the source database as TARGET, the DBID parameter is not needed.
-If DBID is specified, then the parameter value should match the DBID of the source database.
+If you specify DBID, then set the value to match the DBID of the source database.
 INCARNATION primaryKey Specifies an orphan incarnation.
 By default, the DUPLICATE command with the UNTIL clause refers to a point in time in the current database incarnation or the direct ancestor of the current incarnation.
 This clause enables you to designate an incarnation not in the current incarnation path, known as an orphan incarnation.
 It is invalid to specify INCARNATION when connected to a target database or when using BACKUP LOCATION.
 Another option is to use the SET INCARNATION command.